shubham-rasal-123/Hirst-Painting-project/README.md

 ## 📝 Prerequisites
 + Familiar with the [Turtle module](https://docs.python.org/3/library/turtle.html) ((Don't know?
 Internet is the savior.
 Trust me it's easy).
-+ Installation of the [olorgram Package](https://pypi.org/project/colorgram.py) (We need to make our painting as colorful as Damien Hirst's).
++ Installation of the [colorgram Package](https://pypi.org/project/colorgram.py) (We need to make our painting as colorful as Damien Hirst's).
 + Basic comprehension of the [RGB color system](https://en.wikipedia.org/wiki/RGB_color_model) .

 ## ⚙️ Languages or Frameworks Used